 How To Increase CentOS Linux VPS Security

-In this step, we will explain all the requirements for you.
+You must have heard that security is never 100%, this is absolutely true.
+The world of Linux is very large and your server may be attacked in different ways at any time.
+So let’s take measures to increase our CentOS Linux VPS security by following the steps mentioned in this thread.
+In this tutorial, we will explain all the requirements for you.
 All you need to do the following is to have a little knowledge about Linux systems as well as a little patience!

 Rootkits put themselves at the highest level of user access after being placed in the operating system, or in Linux and Unix terms, in the Root Access or Super User layer, and sometimes that is why they put the name Rootkit on themselves.
 They can be used by many hackers for many purposes.
 A hacker can use a remote rootkit to have full and high-level access to your system and can install other malware he needs through the same rootkit.